| |

 financial innovation consisted in not just identifying

-that could help hedge against the risk associated with
+derivatives that could help hedge against the risk

 The process began when developing countries were still